yy-yoshioka/sudoku-solver-2/README.md

  This app is created with HTML5 , CSS3 and vanilla javascirpt. sudoku is one of the most popular logical game.
 As you know there are many many starategies to solve sudoku.
- In this time I just covered some of them, such as to follow the basic rule is that "every column and row must have all the numbers from 1 to 9."
+ In this time I just covered some of them, such as to follow the basic rule is that **"every column and row must have all the numbers from 1 to 9."** , **"every square have all the numbers from 1 to 9"** ./